phcode-dev/phoenix-code-ai-control/README.md

    - Managed by (administrative contact)
    - List of allowed users (if configured)

-### In Browser Version
+### Checking Status in Browser Version

 1. Open Phoenix Code in your web browser
+2. Install the extension (File → Extension Manager → "Phoenix Code AI Control")
-2. Navigate to File → Check AI Control Status
+3. Navigate to File → Check AI Control Status
-3. The browser will check if `ai.phcode.dev` is accessible:
+4. The browser will check if `ai.phcode.dev` is accessible:
    - First shows "Checking if AI is disabled..."
    - Then displays whether AI is available or blocked
    - Provides information on firewall configuration

 ## Configuration Options

+### Desktop Applications (Recommended Method)

+For desktop installations of Phoenix Code, we strongly recommend using the installation scripts described above.
+This approach provides:

+1. System-wide configuration via protected config files
+2. Granular control with user-level permissions
+3. Ability to selectively enable AI for specific users

+Only administrative users can modify this configuration.

-### Network Blocking (Recommended for Schools)
+### Network Blocking (For Browser Version at https://phcode.dev)

-The simplest way to disable AI functionality is to block access to:
-- `ai.phcode.dev`
+For schools using the browser version of Phoenix Code, network-level blocking is the recommended approach:

+1. Block access to: `ai.phcode.dev`
-Add this domain to your firewall or content filtering system.
-The browser version of Phoenix Code will automatically detect if the domain is unreachable.
+2. Add this domain to your firewall or content filtering system

+The browser version of Phoenix Code will automatically detect if the domain is unreachable and display appropriate status messages.
-### User-Level Control (Desktop Only)

-For more granular control on desktop installations:

-1. The installation scripts create a configuration file at a system-wide location
-2. This file contains:
-   - `disableAI`: Boolean flag to control global AI access
-   - `managedByEmail`: Optional administrative contact
-   - `allowedUsers`: Optional array of usernames with AI access
-3. Only administrative users can modify this configuration

 ## FAQ